Ottawa University Logo

 Note the following:

-We are accepting enrollments for all Spring 1 and Spring Combined courses through January 11.
+We are accepting enrollments for all Summer 1 through June 19.

 Syllabi for this term are still being updated.